Bluetooth Low Energy: Audio

 Announced in January 2020, LE Audio allows the protocol to carry sound and add features such as one set of headphones connecting to multiple audio sources or multiple headphones connecting to one source and also adds support for hearing aids.
 It introduces LC3 as its default codec.
 Compared with standard Bluetooth audio it offers longer battery life.

 Specifications on the implementation of Basic Audio Profile and Coordinated Set Identification was released in 2021, and the Common Audio Profile and Service in March 2022.

 Contact tracing and notification

 In December 2020, the Bluetooth SIG released a draft specification for a wearable exposure notification service.
-This service will allow exposure notification services on wearable devices to communicate with and be controlled by client devices such as smartphones.
+This service allows exposure notification services on wearable devices to communicate with and be controlled by client devices such as smartphones.

 Implementation

 Chip

 Starting in late 2009, Bluetooth Low Energy integrated circuits were announced by a number of manufacturers.
 These ICs commonly use software radio so updates to the specification can be accommodated through a firmware upgrade.